 A review of the basic principles and functions of current advertising practice.
 A strong emphasis is placed on copy, layout and their interaction upon consumer's buying motives.
 Also included is an overview of related distributive institutions, media types and economic functions of advertising.

 252:104.
 DISPLAY TECHNIQUES.
 3 credits.
 A basic studio course in Retail Display Techniques.
 Includes window, interior, and point of purchase display categories.

-252:111.
-PUBLIC RELATIONS.
+252:137.
+Design and Composition in

+COMMERCIAL ART.
 3 credits.